 5. Charitable Trust

 Charitable trusts raise funds for charities and non-profit organisations.
 They are generally run by a board of directors who decide how money raised from donations is spent.
 This allows charitable trusts to provide more flexibility than discretionary trusts when deciding how to spend donated monies.
+Charitable trusts serve philanthropic purposes and may qualify for certain tax exemptions and concessions.

 6. Superannuation Proceeds Trust